Ecuador: Independence

 On 9 October 1820, the Department of Guayaquil became the first territory in Ecuador to gain its independence from Spain, and it spawned most of the Ecuadorian coastal provinces, establishing itself as an independent state.
 Its inhabitants celebrated what is now Ecuador's official Independence Day on 24 May 1822.
 The rest of Ecuador gained its independence after Antonio José de Sucre defeated the Spanish Royalist forces at the Battle of Pichincha, near Quito.
 Following the battle, Ecuador joined Simón Bolívar's Republic of Gran Colombia, also including modern-day Colombia, Venezuela, and Panama.
 In 1830, Ecuador separated from Gran Colombia and became an independent republic.
 Two years later, it annexed the Galapagos Islands.

 The 19th century was marked by instability for Ecuador with a rapid succession of rulers.
 The first president of Ecuador was the Venezuelan-born Juan José Flores, who was ultimately deposed.
 Leaders who followed him included Vicente Rocafuerte; José Joaquín de Olmedo; José María Urbina; Diego Noboa; Pedro José de Arteta; Manuel de Ascásubi; and Flores's own son, Antonio Flores Jijón, among others.
 The conservative Gabriel García Moreno unified the country in the 1860s with the support of the Roman Catholic Church.
 In the late 19th century, world demand for cocoa tied the economy to commodity exports and led to migrations from the highlands to the agricultural frontier on the coast.

 Ecuador abolished slavery in 1851.
 The descendants of enslaved Ecuadorians are among today's Afro-Ecuadorian population.
+Also abolished during this time was indigenous tribute in 1857.
+Upon this, the indigenous were now equal under the law compared to everyone else.
+They were now registered as contributors to the nation, and became roles such as property holders, taxpayers, and potential military recruits just as everyone else.